vwkd/code-system/src/languages/rust/trait/Fn.md

 - ability to call
 - special syntax with signature of input and output types
 - implements always `FnOnce`, possibly also `Fn`, possibly also `FnMut`
+- can think of ABI for function, doesn't know exactly what it is, can call as long as respects signature